mrtruongvu/hugo-static-app/content/europe/index.md

 ---
 title: "Hikes in Europe"
-description: "Learn more about me and my journey."
+description: "Travelling through Europe?
+Learn more about the best hikes that you can easily fit into your travel plans."
 layout: "page"
 showAuthor: false
 showDate: false